Falling Up (band): The Chilling Alpine Adventure (2024)

 In August 2024, Falling Up announced a new project via their Instagram, titled The Chilling Alpine Adventure with the caption "The final chapter of a 20-year journey".
 In December 2024, Jessy Ribordy revealed via their new website that The Chilling Alpine Adventure is a project separate from Falling Up that will incorporate "old and beloved elements of Falling Up that fans have come to appreciate".
 Falling Up will serve as a "hallway" to the new project.
 The new project's album was released on December 27, 2024.
 On November 26, 2024, the band released the first song off the new project, titled "Five Angle".
 On July 24, 2025, the band released a bonus track, titled "Firn".

-Drumming for the album was done by Jordan Wood of A Dream Too Late, who is credited with being on the drummer on the project's official page.
+Drumming for the album was done by Jordan Wood of A Dream Too Late, who is credited with being the drummer on the project's official page.
 Josh Shroy has not been mentioned as being part of the project.
 According to Ribordy, bassist Jeremy Miller "didn't get a chance to track on the album" but is "just as much of this group as everyone else".
 Although Miller isn't credited with being "in the band" on the project's website.
 The bass parts were performed by Ribordy himself.